mcmidi-uwu/web/README.md

 # web
-A simple website which connects to MIDI devices and sends note requests to an endpoint.
+A website which connects to MIDI devices and sends mcmidi note requests to an endpoint.